Academic Program Support

 Accent on Writing and Communication

-This pilot program, launched in the fall of 2018, focuses on the ongoing development of writing throughout each student’s collegiate career.
+This program focuses on the ongoing development of writing throughout each student’s collegiate career.
 Students develop their writing skills through this comprehensive and immersive program.
 Now more than ever, writing and communication skills are essential.
 The Accent on Writing and Communication program provides the tools our students need to succeed in today’s world.

 Ashland Center for Nonviolence